 where Y_i is the outcome of household i.
-N_1 and N_0 are the number of CBHI households and non-CBHI households, respectively.
+N_1 and N_0 are the number of treated households and untreated households, respectively.

-4 Empirical analysis
+4. Empirical analysis

-4.1 Estimation results
+4.1.
+Estimation results

-To estimate ATT that is not confounded, we need to eliminate the covariate imbalances as summarized in Table 2 by propensity score weighting.
+To estimate ATT that is not confounded, we need to mitigate the covariate imbalances as summarized in Table 2 by propensity score weighting.
 Table 3 shows the results of step 1 and step 3 as mentioned in the estimation model section.
-The four left-hand-side columns right after the covariates column are unweighted estimates and the four right-hand-side columns are estimates weighted by the propensity score between treated and untreated households.
+The four left-hand-side columns right after the covariates column are unweighted estimates and the four right-hand-side columns are estimates weighted by the propensity score.
 As shown, the unweighted estimates report the statistically significant imbalances of many baseline covariates.
-The CBHI households are more likely to have a more educated household head, larger household members, more toilets at home, more engaged in the village party and women union, and CBHI households tend to live in the villages that are relatively closer to the district hospital.
-However, once the weight is used, the imbalances are all removed.
-We now ensure that the ATT estimates are less confounding by the selected covariates.
+The CBHI households tend to have a more educated household head, larger household members, more toilets at home, engage in the village party and women union, and live in the villages that are relatively closer to the district hospital.